mbucko/openleetcode/README.md

 $ python openleetcode.py --help
 usage: openleetcode.py [-h] [--language {cpp}] [--list-problems] [--list-testcases] [--problem problem_name] [--problem_builds_dir dir] [--testcase testcase_name] [--verbose]

 OpenLeetCode problem builder.
-This script builds and tests a leetcode like problems locally.
-Currently, it only supports C++ language but it can be extended to support other languages.
+This script builds and tests LeetCode-like problems locally.
+Currently, it only supports the C++ language, but it can be extended to support other languages.

 options:
   -h, --help            show this help message and exit